dsherret/ts-state-test-generator/readme.md

 npm install --save-dev ts-state-tests-generator
 ```

-This tool code generates tests methods that accurately test the state of an object.
+This tool code generates test helper functions that test the state of an object based on its type information.
 It's currently experimental and subject to change.

 ## Benefits

 * Write and maintain less code.
-I replaced 2000 lines of code with 250 in one of my projects and discovered a few bugs in my previous test methods.
+I replaced 2500 lines of code with 250 in one of my projects and discovered a few bugs in my previous test methods.
 * When your class or interface properties change, simply re-run the code generation process for updated code.
 * Get static typing in the expected object.
 * Expected object can be different than actual object.